SixArm/passable/README.md

 passable decrypt file.txt.gpg
 ```

-Output is the decrypted text, such as the password yuu saved:
+Output is the decrypted text, such as the password you saved:

 ```txt
 S&dw6[ysN@O9W5{5>^&RZ9pF